 BAA Vice President, Karen Shepherd, attended the September launch of Audacious, a new UK mobile phone network, designed for those who struggle to hear on their mobile telephones.
-Here's an overview of the event and technology.

-This world first technology is the brain child of Matthew Turner, who has lived with a severe hearing loss since birth.
+This world-first technology is the brainchild of Matthew Turner, who has lived with a severe hearing loss since birth.
 Whilst forging a successful career in finance, Matthew struggled with mobile telephones.
 Asking the question, ‘Why is there not a voice signal as powerful and clear as a hearing aid?’
 Turner set up Goshawk Communications to do something about this.

 Teaming up with Emeritus Professor Brian Moore, of the University of Cambridge, they developed the first algorithms to measure someone’s hearing loss over the telephone using the mobile network – effectively creating an individual map of hearing loss.

 They then worked with Dr Michael Stone, from the University of Manchester, who developed the audio processing algorithms.
 These would be used to pass calls through the mobile network, using the individual’s hearing profile, automatically adjusting the sound to the customer’s needs.
 And the service was born.

 Clinical trials were held in June-September 2018 which showed that 90% of participants found that speech was clearer and easier to understand, thanks to the service.
 Soon after, the service launched in the Isle of Man free of charge, to all Pay Monthly Manx Telecom customers.

 Ten years since Matthew Turner’s initial idea, the technology has been fully tested and is available for all.
 He said, “We know [this] can make a huge difference to people’s lives.
 Ideally, this should set the Global Standard – that, for me, would be a wonderful achievement.”